Mint.com Review 2023

 If you're just interested in budgeting help and want the most customization options, YNAB is our favorite Mint alternative.
 It costs $14.99 per month, but it's a comprehensive budgeting solution that can help get you back on track with your spending.
 You can read our YNAB vs. Mint article for a complete breakdown of these two budgeting apps.

-As for Personal Capital, it provides more retirement planning tools and has a useful and free investing fee analyzer you can use.
+As for Empower, it provides more retirement planning tools and has a useful and free investing fee analyzer you can use.
 And if you have $100,000 or more to invest, you can use its Wealth Management offering and work with human advisors to build a custom portfolio.

 Get more Mint Alternatives we recommend.

 How Does It Compare to Quicken?